kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

     ![03](./Images/p3t7p11.png)

-11. In the menu hub on the left pane, navigate back to your **workspace**.
+1. In the menu hub on the left pane, navigate back to your **workspace**.
 Notice that you now have three items saved in your workspace: your data warehouse, its semantic model (default), and the report you created.

     ![03](./Images/p3t7p12.png)

 ## Summary

 In this exercise, you analyzed data in a Microsoft Fabric data warehouse.
 You created a data warehouse, defined tables, inserted data, and built relationships between fact and dimension tables.
 Using SQL, you queried and aggregated data for insights.
 You also created a view to streamline queries and used the visual query designer for no-code data exploration.
 Finally, you visualized the data in a Power BI report, learning how to effectively analyze and present warehouse data for decision-making.

+### Conclusion

+By completing this **Get Started With Data Warehouses And Ingesting Data With Dataflows Gen2 With Microsoft Fabric** hands-on lab, you have gained practical experience with core capabilities of Microsoft Fabric for enterprise data management and analytics.
+In **Exercise 1**, you learned how to ingest, transform, and standardize data using Dataflows Gen2, preparing it for analysis in a Lakehouse.
+In **Exercise 2**, you explored data warehousing by creating tables, building relationships, executing SQL queries, and visualizing insights through Power BI.
+Together, these exercises provided a comprehensive understanding of how to manage, analyze, and present data effectively within the Fabric ecosystem, empowering you to support data-driven decision-making in your organization.

 ### You have successfully completed the Hands-on Lab!